ZeyuT/CarND-Road-Segmentation/README.md

 Add the last transposed convolutional layer with kernel 16 and stride 8 after the second skip layer.

 For each convolutional layer and tranposed convolutional layer, a truncated_normal initializer wih standard deviation 0.01 and L2 regularizer with L2 0.001 is used.
-Moreover, an additional term for regularization loss is manually added to the loss function.
+Moreover, an additional term for regularization loss with scaling factor 0.01 is manually added to the loss function.

 Optimizer: Adam optimizer.
 Cross-entropy is the base term of the loss function.
 Here are hyperparameters' values.